antvis/G2/README.md

 For examples, see the [demo gallery](https://g2.alipay.com/demo/).

-Special thanks to Leland Wilkinson, the anthor of 《The Grammar Of Graphics》,  this book served as the foundation for G2.
+Special thanks to Leland Wilkinson, the author of 《The Grammar Of Graphics》,  whose book served as the foundation for G2.

 ## Install